RubokiReuchi/Yokai_Engine/README.md

 - Display texture path.
 - Allow to change the texture from the default one, the texture checker one and the textures loaded.
 - Display preview of selected texture, if is not default or checkers.
+#### Bluprint Component
+- Rename BP.
+- In component options: Import BP from assets, Export BP to assets and reset BP (Clean all nodes in BP).
+- Display in Blueprint Window the BP attached to the selected GO.
 ### Window Performance
 - Set FPS limit.
 - Set window size.